benchristel/sindarin/stress-in-sindarin.md

 ## Other Resources

+After writing the initial version of this article, I discovered that neither my observations nor my "speculative description" were original to me.
+Following is a list of those who beat me to the punch:

+- A [2012 discussion](https://mildred-of-midgard.dreamwidth.org/158375.html) on **mildred_of_midgard**'s blog mentions _Nargothrond_ as possible evidence of a Sindarin _muta cum liquida_ rule, also bringing in evidence from the _Lay of Leithian_, which I had not previously considered.
+The _Lay_ mentions _Nargothrond_ many times, always with initial stress. _Menegroth_ appears with initial stress as well.
+Those who wish to pronounce the name of this site correctly, take note!
-In a [2003 discussion](http://archives.conlang.info/gho/bhelgho/tree.html) on the Conlang mailing list, Pavel Iosad and John Cowan discussed the metrical evidence for a revised Sindarin stress rule.
+- In a [2003 discussion](http://archives.conlang.info/gho/bhelgho/tree.html) on the Conlang mailing list, Pavel Iosad and John Cowan discussed the metrical evidence for a revised Sindarin stress rule.

 [^1]: Tolkien stated in a letter to a reader that he "spent a long time trying to make a list [of Elvish words for the Appendices] and that is one reason for the delay of Vol. III" (_Letters_ #168).